Japan’s botanical sunrise

 Maximowicz sent home 72 chests full of herbarium specimens, the basis for a major study of the Japanese flora.
 His Diagnoses plantarum novarum Asiaticum, published in seven parts between 1877 and 1893, also cites collections by Albrecht, Bisset, Dickins, Faurie, Keiske Itô, Mertens, Oldham, Rein, Savatier, Vidal, Wilford, Wright and others.
 In 1866 he was able to purchase part of Siebold’s herbarium of Japanese plants; his own is still in St. Petersburg, and near-complete sets of duplicates are held at Kew and Paris.
 As well as the preserved specimens, he had about 300 lots of seed and 400 living plants sent to St. Petersburg, successful introductions including Lespedeza bicolor, Kalopanax septemlobus, Rhododendron macrosepalum and Elaeagnus pungens ‘Maculata’.

 It is not surprising that his name is commemorated in a large number of plants.
 Some of those of great garden value include Acer maximowiczianum (syn.
-A. nikoense), Betula maximowicziana, Lilium leichtlinii var. maximowiczii (syn. var. tigrinum), Picea maximowiczii and the wonderful, yellow-flowered Weigela maximowiczii.
+A. nikoense), Betula maximowicziana, Lilium leichtlinii var. maximowiczii (syn. var. tigrinum), Picea maximowiczii and the yellow-flowered Weigela maximowiczii.
 However, it is upon his comprehensive studies of Japanese (and other) plants, that his reputation stands in perpetuity.

 The famous Veitch nurseries in England supported collecting trips to various parts of the world, including eastern Asia.
 In 1860-61 John Gould Veitch travelled in Japan, China and the Philippines.
 As a nurseryman, his objective was the introduction of good garden plants, in which he was particularly successful: in 1914 W.J.
 Bean felt able to describe Veitch’s time in Japan as ‘one of the most successful of all plant-collecting enterprises’.
 He is remembered especially for the large number of conifers he introduced, including Abies firma, Pinus parviflora, Tsuga diversifolia, Larix kaempferi, Picea jezoensis, Picea bicolor, Picea polita and the first large-scale introduction to Britain of Sciadopitys verticillata.
 However, Veitch cast his net wide and also brought to our gardens Parthenocissus tricuspidata, Zelkova serrata, the variegated form of Cornus controversa, Lilium auratum and several good ferns including Woodsia polystichoides, Dryopteris varia, Adiantum monochlamys and Coniogramme japonica.
 Veitch’s name is remembered in many good plants, including species of Abies, Berberis, Corylopsis, Erica, Gentiana, Magnolia, Meliosma, Pandanus, and Rhododendron, as well as cultivars of Acer, Deutzia, Malus, Parthenocissus and many others.